JokeYaMind/JokeYaMind_v1/README.md

 The Door Is Open – right to leave, sovereignty

+this code is in sections, and modules so that YOU can make it your own homie.

 # JOKE YA MIND – COMPLETE USER MANUAL

 ## Welcome, Traveler!